Accenture/Ocaramba/README.md

 - AngularJS support, more details [here](https://github.com/ObjectivityLtd/Ocaramba/wiki/Angular-support).
 - Possiblity to check for JavaScript errors from browser, more details [here](https://github.com/ObjectivityLtd/Ocaramba/wiki/Verifying-Javascript-Errors-from-browser).

-For all documentation, visit the [Test.Automation Wiki](https://github.com/ObjectivityLtd/Ocaramba/wiki).
+For all documentation, visit the [Ocaramba Wiki](https://github.com/ObjectivityLtd/Ocaramba/wiki).

 Projects examples of using Test Framework :
 - Ocaramba.Tests.Angular for AngularJS